Rob Lowe admits he 'sleeps better' when he's away from his wife

 Rob Lowe is the joyful target of low humor at Comedy Central roastPlay Video - 1:03

-Whatever it is, we're glad Lowe is having a good time making people laugh and catching more Zs.
+Whatever it is, we're glad Lowe is having a good time making people laugh and catching more zzzs.
 We just hope Berkoff is still winning those "Family" Feud rounds!

 Follow Randee Dawn on Twitter.